stnolting/fpga_puf/README.md

 A physical unclonable function (PUF) provides a digital _fingerprint_ that can be used as **unique identifier** for security-related applications like authentication.
 The `fpga_puf` hardware module provides an unclonable 96-bit unique identifier (ID) that is defined by the target chip's semiconductor characteristics.
-It is implemented in a technology-independent way that does not use any device-specific macros, primitives or attributes so it can be implemented on _any_ FPGA.
+It is implemented in a technology-independent way that does not use any device-specific macros, primitives or attributes so it can be implemented on _any_ FPGA (verified using Intel Quartus Prime, Lattice Radiant and Xilinx Vivado).

 :key: The PUF ID is _unique_ for the combination of bitstream and _one_ specific FPGA.
 The same bitstream will lead to a different PUF ID on a different FPGA of same type.
 If the bitstream of a specific FPGA is changed